NinjaHaresh/UnifiedIngress/README.md

 ## Welcome to Haresh's Repository for the Unified Ingress (or Single-Tier ADC) project!
 Hi, my name is Haresh Advani.
 This is the repository for the config files for my video demo of Unified Ingress Architecture

-Update - corrected files to work for K8s v1.16 & 1.17
+Update 2020-02 - corrected files to work for K8s v1.16 & 1.17

-You can clone these files easily by going to your home folder and typing:
+You can clone these files easily by going to a terminal on your linux master node, cd to your home folder and type:
 >#### git clone https://github.com/NinjaHaresh/UnifiedIngress

 A new sub-folder will be created called UnifedIngress with the files.
 If you already have this folder, please either rename the old folder, or you can use this command to clone to a different folder

 >#### git clone https://github.com/NinjaHaresh/UnifiedIngress  UnifiedIngressFolder2

 This is the repository of Kubernetes config files to deploy the Citrix Unified Gateway configuration shown in my demo on youtube located here:
+This YouTube video is part of my Kubernetes101 YouTube channel (Please subscribe if you like my content & smash the 'like' button)
 #### https://youtu.be/pUP-VEM8MlM  (14 min demo video)

 This architecture is described at the following links: